About the School

 Since its formation in 2003, the School of Agriculture, Food and Wine has responded to new opportunities to apply science and technology to heightened consumer expectations of food quality together with the social and political responsibilities associated with sustainable environmental and economic development.

-The Dean of Waite is Professor Mike Keller.
+The interim Dean of Waite is Associate Professor Chris Ford.